Please contact the First Selectman's office for information and referrals at 860-928-0208 x336.

 The congressional flash and assistance from Congressman Courtney's office will ensure it is completed as fast as possible.
 Please call Congressman Courtney's office at 860-886-0139 and speak with his Vet Rep to expedite a claim at the VA.

-There are VA pensions available too.
-The non-service connected pension is for very vulnerable veterans that live at the poverty line.
+VA Pensions: The non-service connected pension is for very vulnerable veterans that live at the poverty line.
 Ask a VSO for assistance with this application too.

-The State of CT has two outstanding VSO in the Norwich Office and you can reach them for consultation or make an appointment at 860-887-9162.
+The State of CT has two outstanding VSOs in the Norwich Office and you can reach them for consultation or make an appointment at 860-887-9162.

-DOG TAGS: Service Dogs for those who have served us.
-Puppies Behind Bars trains prison inmates to raise service dogs for wounded veterans and explosive detection canines for law enforcement.
+Puppies Behind Bars: Prison inmates train service dogs for wounded veterans and explosive detection canines for law enforcement.
 Click here for information.

-UConn School of Business - Entrepreneurship Bootcamp for Veterans with Disabilities is now accepting applications.
-Click here for more info.
+UCONN School of Business Course: Entrepreneurship Bootcamp for Veterans with Disabilities.
+Click here for information